George Curtis (footballer, born 1919): Southampton

 Curtis had impressed Southampton manager Bill Dodgin who valued him at £10,000, in an exchange transfer that also saw Tom Rudkin arrive at The Dell, with Don Roper moving to Highbury.

 Nicknamed Twinkletoes by his teammates, Curtis was a clever, nimble player, whose feints and tricks were appreciated by the supporters, although they often frustrated his colleagues.
 'Soccer Star' magazine described Curtis as an "inside-forward-cum-wing-half".

-During his five seasons at Southampton the club narrowly missed out on promotion to Division 1 for three seasons in a row; in 1947–48 they finished in third place, a feat repeated the following season (despite having an 8-point lead with 8 games to play) whilst in 1949–50 they were to be denied promotion by 0.06 of a goal, missing out on second place to Sheffield United.
+During his five seasons at Southampton the club narrowly missed promotion to Division 1 for three consecutive seasons; 1947–48 they finished in third place, a feat repeated the following season (despite having an 8-point lead with 8 games to play) whilst in 1949–50 they were to be denied promotion by 0.06 of a goal, missing out on second place to Sheffield United.

 After five memorable seasons at The Dell, he moved to the French second division.
 In all he played 183 games for Southampton, scoring 12 goals.